matchavez/sphinx-markdown/sphinx_install.md

 #### Step 11 - Add your first markdown document

-In tandem with the prior step, add a .md document to the same location as `index.rst` and call it, in this example `your-first-doc.md` (or be consistent in naming this the same as the prior step).
+In tandem with the prior step, add a .md file to the same location as `index.rst` and call it, in this example `your-first-doc.md` (or be consistent in naming this the same as the prior step).
 You can also use the example file called `works-in-recommonmark.md` to see most of the formatting options.
 It is not entirely inclusive, but all standard markdown is supported, along with additional reStructuredText command examples.
 If you copy the entire file into the same place as `index.rst` and name that file, it'll generate an example to compare the raw and rendered views, assisting as an example for the formatting of your work.

 #### Step 12 - Generate Rendered Content

+> Be sure to re-enter the same location via terminal before re-running these commands!

 ```sh
 make html